nsmith4848/cis237assignment6/README.md

 ### Solution Requirements:

-* 4 Main pages: Home, Contact, About, and Beverages
+* 4 Main pages: Home, Contact, About, and Beverages Done
-* Beverages must be augmented by any additional needed pages to perform CRUD
+* Beverages must be augmented by any additional needed pages to perform CRUD Done
-* Master Layout page
+* Master Layout page Done
-* Pages for user authentication and account setup
+* Pages for user authentication and account setup Done
-* EntityFramework Model and Collection
+* EntityFramework Model and Collection Done
-* Read functionality
+* Read functionality Done
-* Insert functionality
+* Insert functionality Done
-* Update functionality
+* Update functionality Done
-* Delete functionality
+* Delete functionality Done
-* Filter on the list of beverages that will filter the results on the page
+* Filter on the list of beverages that will filter the results on the page Done
 * Denied access to beverages page for non-logged in users.
+Done

 ### Extra Credit
 You can get up to 40 assignment points of extra credit by doing the following:

 * Validate all information that is submitted to ensure it is valid.
 This includes Insert, Update, and Filtering of Beverages.
+Done?
 * Use JavaScript / jQuery to handle getting to the edit page of a item in the list by setting a click listener on the table row for the item.
 (This would replace the edit link from scaffolding)
 * Use JavaScript / jQuery to pop up a confirmation delete message when deleting a beverage.
 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.